riya9927/AstraMedicare/README.md

 # AstraMedicare

 AstraMedicare is a modern and responsive healthcare website designed to simplify the process of connecting patients with healthcare services.
-It allows users to book doctor appointments, order medicines online, access electronic health records, and much more — all from the comfort of their home.
+It allows users to book doctor appointments, access electronic health records, and much more — all from the comfort of their home.

 ---